apache/incubator-streampark-website/community/release/how-to-verify.md

 ### 2.2 Check gpg signature

 First import the publisher's public key.
 Import KEYS from the svn repository to the local environment.
 (The person who releases the version does not need to import it again, the person who helps to do the verification needs to import it, and the user name is enough for the person who issued the version)

 #### 2.2.1 Import public key

 ```shell
 $ curl  https://downloads.apache.org/incubator/streampark/KEYS > KEYS # Download KEYS
 $ gpg --import KEYS # Import KEYS to local
 ```
 #### 2.2.2 Trust the public key

-> Trust the KEY used in this version
+Trust the KEY used in this version:

 ```shell
 $ gpg --edit-key xxxxxxxxxx #KEY user used in this version